 Manning the bridge of the mothership is Gillian Parrish, a writer, teacher and student of contemplative practices.
 You can find her articles on teaching (including one on “jedi training”) at Faculty Focus.
-An essay on writing as betweenness will appear in early 2020 in the anthology Far Villages: Welcome Essays for New and Beginner Poets edited by Abayomi Animashaun.

 At the invitation of the DUSIE Kollektiv, a chapbook, cold spell, was written in honor of Counter-Desecration editor Marthe Reed.
 Michael Heller wrote of cold spell:

 Knocked over by cold spell, as though the environment’s voices talked back to us, beautiful, haunting, admonishing–not from outer space but hovering spirit talk, limned with our contemporary outrages muted but lending authority.
 Almost a hurt to read, yet redeeming in the beauty and cut of its language and threadings.
 You use your Hermit Permit well.